boldbi/iframe-token-based-authorization-sample/README.md

   * Run your `Iframe token based authentication` sample in Visual Studio.

-  * After run your sample, the application will automatically launch in the default browser.
-You can access it at the specified location (e.g., http://../embed.html).

-  * Open `File Explorer` and navigate to the specified file [location](https://github.com/boldbi/iframe-token-based-authorization-sample/tree/master/EmbedDashboardWithTokenAuthentication)

-  * Newly generated one file called `embed` in `Chrome` browser.
-Open the `embed` file, dashboard will be rendering.
+  * After starting the sample application, an `HTML` file will be generated at the specified [location](https://github.com/boldbi/iframe-token-based-authorization-sample/tree/master/EmbedDashboardWithTokenAuthentication).
+You can open this file in a web browser to render and view the dashboard.

     ![dashboard image](https://github.com/boldbi/aspnet-core-sample/assets/91586758/b61a18f4-6026-4379-bb7e-82844a7fdd6f)

 Please refer to the [help documentation](https://help.boldbi.com/embedding-options/iframe-embedding/dashboard-with-token-based-authentication/) to know how to run the sample.